Illicit markets and targeted violence in Afghanistan

 Ana Paula Oliveira

-Global Initiative Against Transnational Organized Crime
+Global Initiative Against Transnational Organised Crime

 Contact: Ana.oliveira@globalinitiative.net

 Ana Paula Oliveira is an analyst at the GI-TOC since 2020.
 Her research focus is on violence associated to illicit economies, particularly in the form of targeted killings and disappearances.
 Her research also includes the analysis of organised crime and human rights frameworks.
 Ana Paula holds an LL.M cum laude in International Law by The Graduate Institute of International and Development Studies in Geneva, an LL.M in Public Law and an MBA in International Relations.
-She’s a qualified lawyer, having five years of practise at a law firm focusing on public law litigation.
+She’s a qualified lawyer, having five years of practice at a law firm focusing on public law litigation.

 PROJECT SUMMARY